Q. What time is church?

 A. Yes!
 We believe the church is a place for all people to serve using their God-given talents.
 The pastors and leaders are here to help you find your place to serve.

 A. We are a great representation of our community!
-People of all ages and backgrounds call NMC home.
+People of all ages and backgrounds call North Metro Church home.
 We believe the local church is actually a place for all people, believing that Jesus will change us to make us more like Him.